PaloAltoNetworks/prisma-cloud-docs/api/descriptions/registry/get_registry_progress.md

-Shows the progress of an ongoing regular or on-demand scan of registry.
+Shows the progress of an ongoing regular or on-demand scan of the number of images out of the total number of images in a registry.
 By default, the API endpoint displays the progress of a regular scan.

 ## View regular registry scan progress
 For a regular scan, use the API path only without the query parameters.